zzhang1987/Factor-Graph-Neural-Network/README.md

 ## Citation

-If you find the code useful, please consider cite
+If you find the code useful, please consider citing

 ```
 @misc{1906.00554,